rdeioris/LuaMachine/Tutorials/RickAndMortyAPI.md

 ![RickAndMortyListView](RickAndMortyAPI_Data/RickAndMorty013.PNG?raw=true "RickAndMortyListView")

-List Widget requires "Entry Widgets"; they are UserWidget implementing the "User List Entry" interface.
-You can create the Entry Widget for the list View by clicking on the "+" button of the "Entry Widget Class" property:
+List Widgets require "Entry Widgets".
+They are UserWidget implementing the "User List Entry" interface.
+You can create the Entry Widget for the List View by clicking on the "+" button of the "Entry Widget Class" property:

 ![RickAndMortyEntryWidget](RickAndMortyAPI_Data/RickAndMorty015.PNG?raw=true "RickAndMortyEntryWidget")